 (ii) set aside for the purposes of a private function.

+(4B) A person commits an offence if the person does not leave licensed premises or a part of licensed premises after being required under subsection (4)(b) to do so.

+Penalty for this subsection: a fine of $5 000.

-(5) A person who —
+(5) A person commits an offence if the person —

 (a) obtains or attempts to obtain liquor from a licensee or the employee or agent of a licensee by falsely pretending, or representing, that he or she is a lodger of the premises or is there for the purpose of taking a meal or has taken a meal there; or

-(b) without lawful excuse, the burden of proof of which lies on that person, enters licensed premises at a time when they are closed or are required under this Act to be closed; or
+(b) without lawful excuse, the burden of proof of which lies on that person, enters licensed premises at a time when they are closed or are required under this Act to be closed.

-(c) having been required under subsection (4) to leave the licensed premises or a part of the premises, does not do so,

-commits an offence.
+[(c) deleted]

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (6) A person who —